soccja/csv_encoding_and_decoding_in_haskell_with_cassava/README.md

 > If you are cloning this repository, change references to `build-depends:   base ^>=4.21.0.0` in `csvdemo.cabal` to match the version of ghc you are using.
 > (See above output from running `ghcup list`.)

+## Add library dependencies to `csvdemo.cabal`
+The following dependencies need to be added:
+- bytestring
+- cassava
+- text
+- vector

 ## Edit `OpenData.hs` and `Main.hs`

 Edit contents of `OpenData.hs` and `Main.hs` to match what is in this repository.